raphaelmansuy/digital_palace/01-articles/chain_of_verification/README.md

 D --> E[Kerala]
 ```

-In the example above, the model might incorrectly generate "Kerala" with high probability as Ramanujan's birthplace, even though he was born in Tamil Nadu.
+In the example above, the model might incorrectly generate "Kerala" with high probability as Ramanujan's birthplace, even though he was born in Erode.
 The rarity of the context makes the model more prone to hallucinate.

 This becomes especially problematic for open-domain conversational agents like chatbots that need to handle a diverse range of possible queries.
 Hallucinations undermine the accuracy and trustworthiness of such systems.